 - b.
-A description and reflection on advising responsibilities - c.
-A description and reflection on additional responsibilities (e.g., curriculum coordination, assessment activities see Section 6.5.2) - d.
-A review of scholarship and/or professional development activity - e.
-A review of department and University service activity - 5.4.6.2.4 A statement of plans for the coming evaluation period.
+A statement establishing whether the secondary emphasis will be placed on scholarship and/or professional development, or on service. - c.
+A narrative statement describing the accomplishments in responsibilities, scholarship and/or professional development, and service.
+This statement cites the relevant sections of the bylaws and clearly shows how the expectations of the bylaws have been met (or in annual evaluations, how the faculty member is attempting to meet those expectations), and how these accomplishments relate to plans identified in prior evaluations. - 1.
+For faculty with teaching responsibilities, a reflection on teaching effectiveness based upon the following: - (a) Colleague evaluation information - (b) An appraisal of student learning for at least one course in each semester (including achievement of learning objectives).
+For on-line courses also reflect on the ways in which "instructional contact and methods are equivalent in scope to comparable face-to-face courses" (6.3.1) - (c) Student ratings - 2.
+A description and reflection on advising responsibilities - 3.
+A description and reflection on additional responsibilities (e.g., curriculum coordination, assessment activities; see Section 6.5.2) - 4.
+A review of scholarship and/or professional development activity. - 5.
+A review of department and University service activity. - d.
+A statement of plans for the coming evaluation period.
 The faculty member is asked to be specific in identifying assignments and plans in teaching or other assigned professional responsibilities, scholarship and/or professional development, and service.
-The faculty member should note when such plans are contingent upon University or outside support (e.g., travel, sabbatical request, Fulbright application, reassigned time for research). - 5.4.6.2.5 An Appendix to the Part II narrative, consisting of important documents referred to in the narrative which evaluators would find essential to understanding or substantiating the narrative, such as a summary of student ratings and comments, letters of support, reviews of publications, copies of publications or presentations, etc. This appendix should be placed at the end of the evaluation document.
+The faculty member should note when such plans are contingent upon University or outside support (e.g., travel, sabbatical request, Fulbright application, reassigned time for research)

+- e.
+An Appendix to the Part II narrative, consisting of important documents referred to in the narrative which evaluators would find essential to understanding or substantiating the narrative, such as a summary of student ratings and comments, letters of support, reviews of publications, copies of publications or presentations, etc. This appendix should be placed at the end of the evaluation document.
 This appendix is limited to eighty (80) pages, bearing in mind that the evaluations and their appendices must be hand-carried by many reviewers.
-Material too lengthy to be included within this eighty (80) page limit may be placed in Backup Materials. - 5.4.6.2.6 For promotion and/or tenure applications, faculty members must submit Backup Materials which include evaluations for prior years that are part of the evaluation period.
+Material too lengthy to be included within this eighty (80) page limit may be placed in Backup Materials. - f.
+For promotion and/or tenure applications, faculty members must submit Backup Materials which include evaluations for prior years that are part of the evaluation period.
 Backup material may also include bulky manuscripts, reports, copies of published articles or reprints, and slides or art works that cannot readily be duplicated.
 Backup materials should be available first in the department, then in the appropriate dean's office, and later in the AAUP office so evaluators can consult them.